ailinzi/xianlinzi/Pooling-FAQ.md

 # General FAQ

-## When will Chia official pooling be released?
+## When will Chia official pooling software be released?
 The Chia pool reference code will be released to Testnet by end of May, 2021.
 Afterwards, pool operators will need time to adapt their pooling code to use Chia's method to calculate farmer's share, collect from pool wallet, and distribute XCH to pool participants.
 For non-developers, reference code is just that, a reference to use when building your own solution.
 It is not a turn-key solution someone can immediately deploy and run without the right skillset, time, and effort to make the modifications needed for your own use.

 ## Will I need to replot to use official pooling protocol?